rajyraman/Dataverse-LINQPad-Driver/README.md

 This new driver is a dynamic driver that uses [Microsoft.PowerPlatform.Cds.Client](https://github.com/microsoft/PowerPlatform-CdsServiceClient) assemblies which target .NET Core.
 The Tables (Entities) and associated metadata are regenerated everytime LINQPad is opened, so that you don't need to worry about keeping Dataverse Metadata and LINQPad context in sync.

 The _Microsoft.PowerPlatform.Cds.Client_ package is still in alpha, so there might be some naming changes/bugs which you can log in this repo for me to triage.
 I can then either fix it in the driver, or report it on the _Microsoft.PowerPlatform.Cds.Client_ repo, if it is not a driver code issue.
+This driver will continue to be versioned as pre-release until such time _Microsoft.PowerPlatform.Cds.Client_ nuget package is marked as alpha.

 # Installing

 You can install the driver from LINQPad from nuget.
-Click on View more drivers, and then choose "Show all drivers".
+Click on View more drivers, and then choose "Show all drivers" and also select the _Include Prerelease_ checkbox.
 Search for Dataverse and you should be able to see the driver and install it.

 ![View more drivers](images/newconnection.png)